Walking in My Shoes

-"Walking in My Shoes" is a song by British electronic music band Depeche Mode.
-It was released on 26 April 1993 as the second single from their eighth studio album, Songs of Faith and Devotion (1993).
+"Walking in My Shoes" is a song by English electronic music band Depeche Mode.
+It was released on 26 April 1993 by Mute and Sire as the second single from their eighth studio album, Songs of Faith and Devotion (1993).
 The song reached number 14 on the UK Singles Chart and matched the success of the previous single "I Feel You" on the US Billboard Modern Rock Tracks chart, where it reached one.
 The B-side is "My Joy", the only exclusive B-side from the Songs of Faith and Devotion album, and is a rock track in the vein of "I Feel You".

 The 7-inch version of "Walking in My Shoes" is not the same as the one on Songs of Faith and Devotion.
 The sound has been made more noisy and dirty, especially the drums in the verse, and the intro has been shortened.
 When performed live, elements of the "Grungy Gonads" mix are used in an extended intro and throughout the song.
 The song was cited by then-member Alan Wilder to be his favourite song from the album together with "In Your Room".
 Its music video was directed by Anton Corbijn.

 Release and commercial reception

 "Walking in My Shoes" was released on 26 April 1993 in the United Kingdom.
-The single failed to enter list of the UK top 10 and the American top 40; nevertheless, the song became a top ten hit in some countries of Continental Europe, and became a recurring song during the live performances of the band since 1993.
+The single failed to reach the UK top 10 or the US top 40; nevertheless, the song became a top ten hit in some countries of Continental Europe, and became a recurring song during the live performances of the band since 1993.
 The song peaked number 14 on the UK Singles Chart and number 69 on the US Billboard Hot 100.
 On the Billboard Modern Rock Tracks chart, it peaked number one for a week.

 U2 lead singer Bono listed the song on his "60 Songs That Saved My Life" playlist.